Frequently Asked Questions (FAQs)

 Where can I get "The All" and "The Void" extra tarot cards?

 This is the most commonly asked question I get.
 The short answer is that unfortunately, you cannot.
 The only way to get these cards currently is to find a used copy of the limited gold edition Children of Litha deck for sale somewhere like ebay (or otherwise trade with/buy it from someone who owns it.
-(I do sell them as 6 x 9 alter cards/art prints if you are interested.)
+(I do sell them as 6 x 9 alter cards/art prints if you are just interested in having the artwork around.)

 The long answer is that when I first launched the Kickstarter for The Children of Litha, it was my very first campaign and I was a totally unknown artist.
-I added The All and The Void as extra cards for the decks produced with the kickstarter funds gained by the campaign to both incentivize backers to pledge and thank them for doing so by giving them an extra special bonus.
-And I wanted the Gold Edition decks I made to stay special...So I made them the limited edition version of the deck (very limited it turned out...I only produced 1200 gold editions!)
-This decision turned these decks into a promise to my backers--a promise that they were investing their money and trust in something rare, in something special...In something limited.
+I added The All and The Void as extra cards for the decks produced with the kickstarter funds gained by the campaign as an extra special bonus.
+I wanted the Gold Edition decks I made to stay special...So I made them the limited edition version of the deck (very limited it turned out...I only produced 1200 gold editions!) and made a black-edged version with a different finish to be the open standard edition.
+This decision turned these "gold" decks into a promise to my backers--a promise that they were investing their money and trust in something rare, in something special...In something limited.

 What's the difference between the "gold" edition and the "black" edition of The Children of Litha?